 “People who never considered using cannabis to boost their health starting using CBD and found that it worked for them – and it became even more widely available,” he says.

 Peter also believes there has been a change of attitude in the media, with a move away from the “reefer madness” rhetoric and an increasing awareness of the need for drugs reform.

 Five years ago CLEAR flew an epileptic youngster and their family into a UK airport with their medical cannabis, only to see the medication seized by the authorities.

-He says: “The media wasn’t ready to tell the story then, as they were with Billy Caldwell last year.
+He says: “The media wasn’t ready to tell the story then.
 Back then, it was still a narrative of cannabis turns teenagers into psychotic, crazed axe-murderers!”